 TSV holes are generally not etched through the entire wafer.
 Wafer processing with actual through-Si holes is not compatible with standard semiconductor or wafer-level-packaging processes and equipment.
-The prevalent technology is to use a "blind" via approach from the front side or the TSV is etched until an etch-stop layer from the back side, as shown in Figure INTC22
+The prevalent technology is to use a "blind" via approach.
+The TSV is etched to a certain depth or until an etch-stop layer is reached, as shown in Figure INTC17.

-Figure INTC22 Schematic Crosssections of the Challenges for Si-TSV Plasma Etching
+Figure INTC17 Schematic Representation of the Challenges for Si-TSV Plasma Etching